jeremyButtler/alnSeq/README.md

 # Current work

-Right now I am working on seeing how the choice of reference used with the artic pipeline affects the output consensuses results.
-I am hoping to get to this project after I finish this current project up.
+Right now I am back to work on this project.
+Things will go a bit slowly, but I hope to get this finshed.

+Currently I need to fix what I broke in my most recent update.
+The broken programs are the query/ref scans, the two bit Hirschberg (only used if you compliled with -DHIRSCHTWOBIT), and the two bit memory efficent Smith Waterman (only used if you compiled with -DTWOBITMSW).
+  To get around this I included the last version of alnSeq (20230908) in this repository, which does work.

+The update did make the Hirschberg faster, and provided a small speed boost to the other programs.

 # Building and running alnSeq